-User accounts are required to control access to services and applications installed in the Keenetic.
+User accounts are required to control access to services and applications installed in the Keenetic router.

 NOTE: Important!
 By default, one admin account is preset in the Keenetic router.
-The account with the reserved username 'admin' cannot be deleted and there is no possibility to change this name.
-Besides, the 'admin' account cannot be deprived of the right to access the command line interface (TELNET and SSH) and full (Read/Write) access to the settings of the router.
+The account with the reserved username 'admin' cannot be deleted or renamed.
+Besides, the 'admin' account cannot be deprived of the right to access the command-line interface (TELNET and SSH) and full (Read/Write) access to the router settings.

 To change the administrator password in the 'User accounts' section, click on its entry.

-In the window that appears, enter the new administrator password twice in the fields 'Password' and 'Repeat password'.
+In the window that appears, enter the new administrator password twice in 'Password' and 'Repeat password'.
 Then click 'Save'.

 NOTE: Important!
 Remember or save the administrator password.
-This password is required when connecting to the web configurator of the router and changing settings.
+This password is required when connecting to the web interface of the router and changing settings.

-TIP: Note: The list of access rights depends on the router model and the components installed in the KeeneticOS system.
+TIP: Note: The access rights list depends on the router model and the components installed in the KeeneticOS system.

 To create a new account, click the 'Create user' button.

 In the appeared window 'New user' enter the new account's name in the 'Username' field.

 NOTE: Important!
 The maximum length of a username should not exceed 32 characters.
 Do not use a username consisting only of numbers.